 - elevated hepatic artery resistive index (> 0.8)

 - gallbladder wall thickening (> 6-8 mm)

-Recent MRI studies with hepatocyte specific contrast agent show diffuse hypointense reticular pattern on post-contrast T1 delayed hepatobiliary phase as a highly specific sign for diagnosis.
+Recent MRI studies with hepatocyte-specific contrast agent show a diffuse hypointense reticular pattern on post-contrast T1 delayed hepatobiliary phase as a highly specific sign for diagnosis.